kyma-project/cli/docs/extensibility/create-extension.md

 ## Steps

-1. Prepare ConfigMap with the root command
+1. Prepare ConfigMap with the root command.

     With this step, you create [ConfigMap](./README.md#configmap) with required labels and data.
 For this use case, you need the root command `configmap` without any action performed on execution.
 Create ConfigMap with such a command and description, following [extensions standards](./README.md#extension-standards):